MicrosoftDocs/mixed-reality/mixed-reality-docs/unreal-deploying.md

 ## Deploying to device from the Unreal editor

-1. Click the dropdown arrow next to the "Launch" button.
-Initially the HoloLens device option will be grayed out.
+1. Click the dropdown arrow next to the **Launch** button.
+Initially, the HoloLens device option will be grayed out.

 ![Launch dropdown options](images/unreal/launch-dropdown.png)

 2. Open the **Device Manager**.
+Note that your HoloLens won't automatically appear in the device list.

-3. Your HoloLens will not appear in the device list automatically.
-Expand the **Add An Unlisted Device** section.
+3. Expand the **Add An Unlisted Device** section.

-4. Select "HoloLens" as your **Platform**.
+4. Select **HoloLens** as your **Platform**.

-5. Enter the IP address and port of the device as the device identifier, e.g. "127.0.0.1:10080" (when connected via USB).
-Use the same user name and password as used by the Device Portal.
+5. Enter your devices' IP address and port information separated by a colon as the device identifier.
+For example, "127.0.0.1:10080" (when connected via USB).
+Use your Device Portal username and password credentials.

 6. Hit **Add** and close the device manager.
-    * In the case of an error (such as wrong address, user name or password), an error message will be printed to the Output Log.
+    * In the case of an error (such as wrong address, user name or password), a message will be printed to the Output Log.

 ![Adding an unlisted device](images/unreal/add-unlisted-device.png)

-7. Click the dropdown arrow next to the "Launch" button again- this time you should see the HoloLens device you just added.
+7. Click the dropdown arrow next to the **Launch** button again - this time you should see the HoloLens device you just added.
 Select the HoloLens device to build and deploy to your HoloLens.

 >[!NOTE]
 >Building for the device may involve recompiling shaders (especially on the first run)- this can take a while.
 Don't let the device go to sleep until the app is running (you may have to wear it).
 Otherwise shader compilation will fail!